• Instagram Icon

 Design Review

-Design guidelines were established to provide guidance on compatible changes to and treatment of existing historic district properties, as well as to assist in the development of sensitive new construction.
+Design guidelines provide guidance on compatible changes to and treatment of historic buildings and properties, as well as assist in the development of sensitive new construction.
 The Secretary of the Interior's Standards for Rehabilitation are used as the basis and reference for Lakeland's Design Guidelines.

-A Certificate of Review will be granted if the proposal is consistent with the Design Guidelines and must be granted prior to the issuance of building and demolition permits.
+Design guidelines provide the standards by which the Historic Preservation Board's Design Review Committee and staff evaluate proposed historic preservation projects.
+A Certificate of Review will be granted if the proposed project is consistent with the Design Guidelines and must be granted prior to the issuance of building and demolition permits.

 Fast Facts About the Design Review Process